DirtyHarryLYL/HAKE/README.md

 - The larger version which contains 118K+ images, activity and part state labels will be released soon.

+#### Note that:
-### Note that: image-level means that what Human-Object Interactions are included in an image, and the corrsponding task is the HOI recognition (image-level multi-label classification from [HICO](http://www-personal.umich.edu/~ywchao/hico/)).
-Meanwhile, instance-level means that what HOIs are performed by a person, and the task is HOI detection (instance-level multi-label classification from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).
+- Image-level means that what Human-Object Interactions are included in an image, and the corrsponding task is the HOI recognition (image-level multi-label classification from [HICO](http://www-personal.umich.edu/~ywchao/hico/)).
+- Instance-level means that what HOIs are performed by a person, and the task is HOI detection (instance-level multi-label classification from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).

 If you find HAKE useful, please cite our [paper](https://arxiv.org/abs/1904.06539):